Ten times faster than a Venus flytrap

 A stressful life

-The study, led by Anna Westermeier and Renate Sachse at the University of Freiburg, found that the waterwheel doesn't use quite the same method as the flytrap.
+The study, led by Anna Westermeier at the University of Freiburg and Renate Sachse at the University of Stuttgart, found that the waterwheel doesn't use quite the same method as the flytrap.

 Using a camera recording at 1000fps, researchers triggered the traps using an electrical stimulus.